Hello Paneristi,

 P.xxxx/F: Firence decoration on back

-P.xxxx/GLS: “Galileo Luna Scheletrato”
+P.xxxx/GLS: added “Galileo Luna Scheletrato” function

 P.xxxx/GMT: added “GMT” function